OSGConnect/connectbook/start/data/stashcache.md

 via the user's /home directory and regular HTCondor file transfer).
 Smaller files should only be handled via `/public` with explicit instruction from an OSG staff member.

+5. **Files placed within a user's `/public` directory are publicly accessible**, discoverable and readable by anyone.
+Data is made public via http/https or `stash`, and mirrored to `/cvmfs/stash.osgstorage.org/osgconnect/public` which is available on a large number of systems around the world.

 # Use a 'stash' URL to Transfer Large Input Files to Jobs